TimHolzherr/planning-poker/README.md

 ## Why

 Planning-Poker is a web app to facilitate User Story estimation meetings.
 All team members can connect to a planning poker session and vote on the complexity of each ticket.
-No logging is required and the votes are anonymous.
+No authentication is required and the votes are anonymous.
 All session state is stored between clients, nothing is persisted to the server.
 Build to work on mobile and desktop.

 ## How